prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

   move around.
 - by committing to the repository, my article gets published.
-- basic features like, wiki-style markup, code highlighting, referring to image url, etc ... are important.
+- basic features like, wiki-style markup, code highlighting, referring to image URL, etc ... are important.
 - customizable layouts and templates.

-and found that github can address some of those.
+And found that github can address some of those.
 It can host static sites for me - even plain old HTML files, and pagd_ filled up the remaining requirements.
-Please note that techniques explained here are suitable for folks who are using a linux distribution or mac osX and comfortable with shell interface.
+Please note that techniques explained here are suitable for folks who are using a linux distribution or Mac OS-X and comfortable with shell interface.

 How do I setup my blog site ?